 Chef John's primo steak nachos take the snack game to the next level.
 You'll top a layer of pinto beans with perfectly seasoned flat or skirt steak topped with Cheddar and Monterey Jack.
 Finish with avocado, tomatoes, peppers, sour cream, and cilantro for the win.

-This beef and been chili has wonderful depth of flavor.
-A bottle of beer, a sprinkle of cinnamon and a touch of cocoa powder are the keys to victory.
-Enjoy topped with crème fraiche, cilantro, and maybe a dash of cayenne.
+This beef and bean chili has wonderful depth of flavor.
+A bottle of beer, a sprinkle of cinnamon, and a touch of cocoa powder are the keys to victory.
+Enjoy topped with crème fraiche (or sour cream if you're not feeling fancy), cilantro, and maybe a dash of cayenne.

 This quick-and-easy dip features canned artichoke hearts, chopped frozen spinach, cream cheese, and three types of grated cheese.
 And since there’s no mayo or sour cream, it's actually lower in fat than restaurant versions.
 Delicious on just about anything -- crackers, chips, sliced baguette, whatever you like.